AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

   >[!NOTE]
   >
-  >Although not identical, adding components and assets to a template has many similiarities to similar actions when [page authoring](/help/sites-authoring/editing-content.md).
+  >Although not identical, adding components and assets to a template has many similarities to similar actions when [page authoring](/help/sites-authoring/editing-content.md).

 * **Component Actions**